-Life as a trucker doesn't allow much room for incompatible couples or poor communication habits.
+The trucking lifestyle doesn't allow much room for incompatible couples or poor communication habits.
+So you will have to be smart about these relationships and nurture them well.

 If you are considering becoming a truck driver, I highly recommend you read all of this dating and relationship information to help you think in advance about some issues that you might face and how to best handle relationships living a trucking lifestyle.